 昭王五十一年，摎为将军，攻韩，取阳城、负黍，斩首四万。攻赵，取二十余县，首虏九万。西周君背秦，与诸侯 约从，将天下锐兵出伊阙攻秦，令秦毋得通阳城。于是秦使摎攻西周。西周君走来自归，顿首受罪，尽献其邑三十 六城，口三万。秦王受献，归其君于周。

 Translation: 51st year of King ZhaoXiang’s rule, General Liao attacked the castle of Yang Cheng and Fu Li in the state of Han, killing 40,000.
 Same year, killed 90,000 and captured 20+ districts from the state of Zhao.
 The state of Western Zhou formed an alliance with the other states and attacked Qin from Yi Que to stop Qin from advancing past Yang Cheng.
 The Qin army led by Liao attacked Western Zhou.
-Soon after, the ruler of Western Zhou came to Qin to apologised and gave up all of his 36 castles together 30,000 peasants to Qin, marking the end of Western Zhou state in history.
+Soon after, the ruler of Western Zhou came to Qin to apologize and gave up all of his 36 castles and 30,000 peasants to Qin, marking the end of Western Zhou state in history.

 53rd year of King ZhaoXiang, all the states in China sent emissaries to pay respect to the king of Qin, with the exception of Wei.
 Qin sent Liao on a campaign against Wei and captured the castle of Wu Cheng.

 Just like the other generals of that time, there wasn’t much recorded about Liao in history, which gave the author plenty of freedom to cook up a story about Liao.